|

 the potential restructuring of wealth between nations.
 For example,

-for the Western Hemisphere.
-Thus, the future of Mexico's importance
+mercury for the Western Hemisphere.
+Thus, the future of Mexico's

-to the world increases as a supplier of synthetically produced
+importance to the world increases as a supplier of synthetically

-gold and PGM's.
-The key to the future value of precious metals
+produced gold and PGM's.
+The key to the future value of precious

-is not from the advancement of mining techniques, but from the
+metals is not from the advancement of mining techniques, but

-advancement of transmutive techniques made possible by the Champion
+from the advancement of transmutive techniques made possible

 4